restimel/i18n-js-parser/README.md

 i18n-js-parser's mission is to ease the management of keeping i18n dictionary files up-to-date (with latest strings, without old useless sentences and keep them all translated).

-## Version 0.0.8
+## Version 1.0.0

-Current version supports dictionaries parsing and output templating.
+Current version supports

-It still missing code parsing to retrieve all strings that must be translated from your code files. (building dictionary)
+* code parsing to create a dictionary
+* dictionaries parsing to helps for strings translation
+* output templating for creating dictionaries in format you want

 *If you want you can help me to improve it.
 Fork the project and pull request your change.*